Discover

 05.Edo Taito Traditional Crafts Center

-Learn about centuries-old artisan techniques from the Taito area, from woodblock prints to lacquerware.
-The exhibits and demonstrations provide hands-on insights into Japanese craft culture.
+Explore artisan techniques from woodblock prints to lacquerware.
+Exhibits and demos provide hands-on insight into Japanese craft culture.

 01.Lounge B4